stronk-dev/stronk-dev/README.md

 &nbsp;

-## Stronk Contributions
+## Workstreams

 ### MistServer - worlds first public domain media engine.

 > The most efficient and flexible media server in existence, now completely open-source.
 Take control of your media pipeline and start building with MistServer!

-We're one of the maintainers of [MistServer](https://mistserver.com/), the media toolkit that puts you in charge.
+We're one of the maintainers and co-owners of [MistServer](https://mistserver.com/), the media toolkit made by engineers, for engineers.
 MistServers' strength lies in it's *extreme*  versatility.
 It just works, no matter what media format you need to handle or device you want to turn into a streaming powerhouse.

 Check out our [repository](https://github.com/DDVTECH/mistserver) and [documentation](https://docs.mistserver.org/) to get started for free, no strings attached!